canonical/rockcraft/docs/tutorial/django.rst

 Build a rock for a Django application
 -------------------------------------

-In this tutorial you will create a simple Django application and learn how to containerise it in a rock, using Rockcraft's ``django-framework`` :ref:`extension <django-framework-reference>`.
+In this tutorial, we'll create a simple Django application and learn how to containerise it in a rock, using Rockcraft's ``django-framework`` :ref:`extension <django-framework-reference>`.